 Bhutan has introduced its domestic flights between Paro, Bumthang and Yonphula (Trashigang).
 You can reduce the duration of the trek to 15 days if you use the domestic flight to Trashigang from Paro International Airport.

-Situated at an altitude over 3,500 meters, the exotic valleys of Merak and Sakten have been home to the Brokpas for centuries since their displacement from Tsona in southern Tibet.
+Situated at an altitude of 3,500 meters, the exotic valleys of Merak and Sakten have been home to the Brokpas for centuries since their displacement from Tsona in southern Tibet.
 The nomadic indigenous group of eastern Bhutan, the Brokpas seasonally move their herds of livestock from the lower valleys in the winter to the higher pastures in the summer.
 While polygamy is a prevailing practice as well, marriage among Brokpa couples is a convergence of practical consideration and sacred responsibility, with elaborate rituals to seal the union.
 Like the rest of Bhutan, they are fond of archery and are skilled in the games of accuracy.
 Women are particularly well known for their singing and they love to perform from their wide range of repertoire of festive songs dedicated to gods and goddesses, as well as the universal themes of nature, youth and old age.

 Brokpas prefer to wear their traditional attire spun from yak hair.
 Traditional wear for men comprise a black hat with five long fringes hanging from the sides.
 The upper part of their body is covered by a thick jacket with a vest of animal hide tied at the waist by a long belt known as a kera.
-For the lower part of the body, traditional fashion dictates a knee length pair of shorts called kongo.
+For the lower part of the body, traditional fashion dictates a knee-length pair of shorts called kongo.
 Women usually wear their long hair tied up in plaits with colourful ribbons.
 An apron reaching to their knees is tied at the waist.
 Woven out of raw silk, the women’s dress is designed with colourful motifs of animals and flowers.
-Fond of jewellery, they wear long strands of corals, cat’s eyes and necklaces of semi-precious stones.
+Fond of jewelry, they wear long strands of corals, cat’s eyes and necklaces of semi-precious stones.

 Things to see and do